 After having recently been promoted to Director of Technology Strategy at my job, I am now explicitly getting paid to think about how to more effectively deploy technology.
-I decided to essentially steal from my employer and publish my thinking for you all to read for free, which not many people would do, as it’s really hard to find free stuff on the internet.
+I decided to essentially steal from my employer and publish my thinking for you all to read for free, which not many people do, thus it’s really hard to find free stuff on the internet.

 I mostly work on web backends, and I’ve recently been thinking a lot about how to make code more maintainable, and reduce deployment and operational complexity, which is director-talk for “making stuff easier to run and change”, and justifies my salary better.
 For the end result of that thinking, I present to you, the Single-Application Deployment strategy!